SWEG-2016EC-Batch/Kronos/ETS1573-Ornina-Dereje/exercise3e.md

     swappedNumber += lastDigit * pow(10, numDigits - 1);

-▎Step 8: Handle Negative Input
+8.Handle Negative Input

     swappedNumber = -swappedNumber;

-Step 9: Output Result
+ 9. Output Result

         • Finally, the program outputs the result, displaying the new number after swapping the first and last digits.

-Step 10: End
+ 10. End

     • The program terminates.

-▎Pseudocode Rep